gauravrsawant/MedBot_RAG/README.md

 docker run -p 8080:8080 --env-file .env medbot-rag
 ```

+## AWS deployment (EC2 + ECR + GitHub Actions)

+High-level flow: GitHub Actions builds the Docker image, pushes it to ECR, and the self-hosted runner on EC2 pulls and runs the container.

+### 1) Create resources in the AWS Console

+- Create an IAM user with access to ECR and EC2.
+- Create an ECR repository.
+- Create or select an EC2 instance and install Docker.
+- Register a GitHub Actions self-hosted runner on the EC2 instance.

+### 2) Add GitHub repository secrets

+Set these secrets in your GitHub repo:

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- AWS_DEFAULT_REGION
+- ECR_REPO
+- PINECONE_API_KEY
+- HF_TOKEN

+### 3) CI/CD flow

+On every push of selected files to GitHub, the workflow:

+- Builds the Docker image.
+- Pushes the image to ECR.
+- Pulls and runs the container on EC2 via the self-hosted runner.

+### 4) Security group

+Allow inbound TCP 8080 on the EC2 security group.

 ## Notes

 - This project is for informational use and is not a substitute for professional medical advice.